 - Do not place the baby tooth back into the socket.
 It may cause problems with the development of the permanent tooth.

-- Call your dentist and apply gauze to the area for about 15 minutes to control bleeding.
+- Call your emergency dentist and apply gauze to the area for about 15 minutes to control bleeding.

 Knocked-out permanent tooth: